Jetix: Rebrand as Disney XD in the US and international discontinuation

 In June 2008, Disney France announced that Disney Channel and Jetix would merge operations; at the time, Jetix was being affected by falling carriage rates and came close to being removed from the CanalSat television provider in France after protracted negotiations.
 Jetix France was the first European version of Jetix to make the conversion to Disney XD on 1 April 2009.

-Jetix became Disney Channel in countries where it was not already available (most notably the Central Eastern Europe and the Hungarian, Czech, Slovakian, Romanian, and Israeli feeds).
+Jetix became Disney Channel in countries where it was not already available (most notably the Central Eastern Europe and the Hungarian, Czech, Slovak, Romanian, and Israeli feeds).
 The last main Jetix feed in operation, Jetix Russia, was rebranded to Disney Channel on 10 August 2010.
 Also, in the countries where Jetix Play broadcast, it became a localised version of Playhouse Disney; however, the rollout was not synchronized with the conversion of the main Jetix networks in these areas, instead happening between 2010 and 2011, one region at a time.

 In Italy, the managing director of Jetix Italy, Francesco Nespega, led a management buyout; Jetix Italy was renamed as Switchover Media and was now responsible for two channels that were previously operated by Jetix Italy, cable television channel GXT and free-to-air channel K2 (as of 2024, they are operated by Warner Bros.
 Discovery EMEA).
 However, the main Jetix Italy channel remained at Disney and was rebranded as Disney XD in September 2009.